PepeLavadoRalo/Scientific-Computing-with-Python/Polygon-Area-Calculator/README.md

 # Polygon Area Calculator Project

-This project defines two classes, `Rectangle` and `Square`, to calculate areas, perimeters, diagonals, and more, using Object-Oriented Programming principles.
+This project defines two classes, `Rectangle` and `Square`, to calculate areas, perimeters, diagonals, and more, using Object-Oriented Programming (OOP) principles.
 The `Square` class inherits from `Rectangle`, ensuring reusable and extendable code.

-## Features:
+## Features
 - Set dimensions dynamically.
 - Calculate area, perimeter, and diagonal length.
 - Generate ASCII art representations of shapes.
 - Determine how many times a smaller shape can fit into a larger one.

-## Classes:
+## Classes

 ### `Rectangle`
 Represents a rectangle with a specified width and height.
-Provides methods to calculate area, perimeter, diagonal, and generate ASCII art representation.
+Provides methods to calculate area, perimeter, diagonal, and generate an ASCII art representation.

-**Methods:**
+#### Methods:
 - `set_width(width)` - Sets the width of the rectangle.
 - `set_height(height)` - Sets the height of the rectangle.
 - `get_area()` - Returns the area of the rectangle.